aisharahman/aisharahman.github.io/_pages/cv.md

 Work Experience
 ======
-* May 2022 – Present: Graduate Research Assistant (University of New Mexico)
+* Jan 2022 – Present: Graduate Research Assistant (University of New Mexico)
   * Department of Electrical and Computer Engineering
     - Performance and Resource Optimization in Networks (PROTON) Lab.